Making Our Case: Is CatholicCulture.org Worth Supporting?

 All of this is supplemented by important reference materials: A Catholic dictionary, a searchable version of the Catechism of the Catholic Church, and a complete collection of the works of the Fathers of the Church.
 We even maintain a full set of reviews of other significant Catholic resources available on the world wide web—so that if you encounter problems or confusion in looking into some topic, you can often check the reliability of the source right here on CatholicCulture.org.

 Minds and Hearts

 But we are not concerned only with information and analysis.
 A key component of what we do is oriented toward spiritual growth.
-Our resources are consulted again and again in RCIA and catechetical programs, in book clubs, in discussion and prayer groups.
-Our original material is picked up not only in countless blogs and radio broadcasts, but in parish newsletters and Church bulletins.
+In addition to all the other ways in which our resources are distributed to countless individuals, these resources are consulted again and again in RCIA and catechetical programs, in book clubs, in discussion and prayer groups.
 We write about spiritual questions and spiritual development.
 And we emphasize the need to adopt what we call “the mind of the Church”, which is perhaps the key in our times to developing true life in Christ.

 All comments are moderated.
 To lighten our editing burden, only current donors are allowed to Sound Off.
 If you are a donor, log in to see the comment form; otherwise please support our work, and Sound Off!

 Posted by: feedback -

 You are excellent!
 Thank you for what you do!
 I discovered you a couple of years ago by accident, and I am reading your daily news extracts ever since.
 You do deserve a much greater exposure.
 Perhaps parish priests would consider linking your news page to their parish websites.
 Not all people have the time, or the erudition, to enjoy your magnificent commentaries, but the news headlines are simple, valuable and understandable to all.
 May God continue to bless your work!

 Yes, your apostolate is worth supporting.
 I'll do my usual year-end gift.
 Don't lose heart!